lqc/thinkcspy/source/recursion.rst

 #.
 Rewrite the fibonacci algorithm without using recursion.
 Can you find bigger
    terms of the sequence?
 Can you find ``fib(200)``?

 #.
-Write a function named ``readposint`` that uses the ``input`` dialog to
-   prompt the user for a positive integer and then checks the input to confirm that it meets the requirements.
-   It should be able to handle inputs that cannot be converted to int, as well as negative ints, and edge cases (e.g. when the user closes the dialog, or does not enter anything at all.)

-#.
 Use help to find out what ``sys.getrecursionlimit()`` and
    ``sys.setrecursionlimit(n)`` do.
 Create several experiments similar to what